 The extraordinary ability visa is included in the employment-based 1st preference immigrant category (EB-1).
 Few foreign nationals qualify for extraordinary ability visas, because you have to demonstrate that you are in the top of your profession and that you have sustained international or national acclaim in your field.

 To do so, you must demonstrate that you meet three of ten prongs showing extraordinary ability.
 These include publication of scholarly articles, publications about you or your work, awards, critical role for a leading organization, membership in professional associations, original contributions, high remuneration, showcases or exhibitions of your work, judging of the work of others, and commercial success in the performing arts.

 The multinational executive visa is also included in the employment-based 1st preference immigrant category (EB-1), and is a bit like an immigrant version of the L-1 nonimmigrant visa.
 To qualify as a multinational executive, you must meet the same criteria as for the L-1A visa (former employment in the past three years for the foreign affiliate and that you will work in a managerial/executive capacity).
-To learn about the application process, see Employment-Based Green Cards.

 The advanced degree category is in the employment-based second preference immigrant category (EB-2).
 To qualify, you will need a U.S. employer to sponsor you.
 Your employer will need to complete the PERM certification process.